yhilpisch/ipynb-docker/README.md

-# IPython Notebook Servers in Docker Containers
+# Jupyter & IPython Notebook Servers in Docker Containers

 This repository contains all ingredients to run a **Python Flask Web application** that starts multiple **Docker containers which in turn run different IPython Notebook servers** (cf. http://ipython.org).